Plant and leaf hoppers

 SYMPTOMS

 Adults and nymphs suck plant sap.
 The resulting feeding damage predisposes the plant to fungal diseases.
-They also secrete honey dew secretions which encourages the growth of sooty moulds.
+They also secrete honeydew secretions which encourage the growth of sooty molds.

 Hopper burn

 Confusion with other pests: Only the four species of hoppers that are most likely to be encountered in Bhutan are described here.
 The hopper burn symptoms could potentially have other causes so it is important to confirm the presence of high densities of hoppers on or near affected plants.
-There may also be sooty mould at the base of the plant in the case of at least some hopper species.
-In most cases specialists are required to confirm species identifications.
+There may also be sooty mold at the base of the plant in the case of at least some hopper species.

 BIOLOGY